Introduction

 The Zero Trust model was formulated by John Kindervag at Forrester Research in 2010 and formalised in NIST Special Publication 800-207 in 2020.
 It is built on three core principles:

-- Verify explicitly — Always authenticate and authorise based on all available data points
+- Verify explicitly — Always authenticate and authorise based on all available data points: identity, location, device health, service, workload, and data classification

-- Use least privilege access — Limit user access to only what is needed
+- Use least privilege access — Limit user access to only what is needed, when it is needed, for the time it is needed

-- Assume breach — Design security controls as if attackers are already inside the network
+- Assume breach — Design security controls as if attackers are already inside the network.
+Minimise blast radius, segment access, and encrypt everything

 Why Traditional Perimeter Security Fails

-The traditional 'castle and moat' security model was designed for a different era.
+The traditional 'castle and moat' security model — firewall on the perimeter, trusted network inside — was designed for a world where users worked from offices on company-managed devices, accessing on-premises applications.
 That world no longer exists for most Indian enterprises:

 The Five Pillars of Zero Trust